Rituals (film): Critical response

 his 1981 non-fiction book about the horror genre, Danse Macabre.
 King included Rituals in an appendix, which listed "roughly one hundred fantasy/horror films tied together by their time and their excellence", and marked the film as one of his "own personal favorites", although he did not know the name of the director.

 Home media

 Rituals was released on VHS by Embassy Home Entertainment in 1985.
 It was released for the first time on DVD by Mill Creek Entertainment on February 7, 2006 as a part of its Drive-In Movie Classics: 50 Movie Pack.
-Mill Creek re-eleased the film on April 10, 2007 in its Horror Classics: 100 Movie Pack.
+Mill Creek re-released the film on April 10, 2007 in its Horror Classics: 100 Movie Pack.
 It was released by Code Red on DVD on April 19, 2011.
 On January 24, 2012, it was released by Filmchest under the alternate title The Creeper.
 It was subsequently released by VFN on July 9, 2015.

 In January 2019, Scorpion Releasing released the film on Blu-ray in a limited edition, exclusively available for sale on the Ronin Flix website.
 Scorpion Releasing, in association with Kino Lorber, reissued the Blu-ray with an alternative cover art on January 21, 2021.